steveshogren/hugo-blog/content/page/training.md

 For the rest of the course, we recommend you do thirty minutes of kata practice every time you sit down.
-Redo the same kata multiple times, until you can do it effortlessly in Python or Javascript.
+Redo the same kata multiple times, until you can do it effortlessly in both Python and Javascript.

 ### Step 3 - Basic Semantics